-This section provided information on bipolar disorder, including symptoms of the condition, and how it can be treated and managed.
-It will also cover the recommendations for treatment that the National Institute for Health and Clinical Excellence (NICE) makes.
+This section provides information on bipolar disorder, including symptoms of the condition, and how it can be treated and managed.
+It will also cover the recommendations for treatment that the National Institute for Health and Care Excellence (NICE) makes.

 - Symptoms of mania include: increased energy, euphoria, impulsive behaviour and enhanced belief in own powers.

 - There are different types of bipolar disorder depending how often you experience episodes and how extreme they can be.